Ad-Dhahiriya

-Ad-Dhahiriya (also Az-Zahiriya) (الظاهرية) is a Palestinian city in the Hebron Governorate of the State of Palestine, 23 km southwest of the city of Hebron in the southern West Bank.
-According to the Palestinian Central Bureau of Statistics, ad-Dhahiriya had a population of 38.002 in 2016.
+Ad-Dhahiriya (also az-Zahiriya) (الظاهرية) is a city in the Hebron Governorate of Palestine, 22 km southwest of the city of Hebron in the southern West Bank.
+According to the Palestinian Central Bureau of Statistics, ad-Dhahiriya had a population of 35,924 in 2017.

 History

-According to Conder and Kitchener Ad-Dhahiriya was probably the site of the ancient biblical town of Debir.
-They found the village undermined by caves.
-In the centre of Ad-Dhahiriya was a tower, which appeared to be from before the Crusader era, possibly from early Christian or Roman period.
+ِِArchaeology

-Local tradition, supported by archaeology, have that ad-Dhahiriya was founded by Baibars (1223/1228 – 1277).
+Conder and Kitchener, during the Survey of Western Palestine in the 1870s, found ad-Dhahiriya undermined by ancient caves.
+In the centre of ad-Dhahiriya was a tower, which appeared to be from before the Crusader era, possibly from early Christian or Roman period.

-Ottoman era
+Local tradition, supported by archaeology, have that modern day ad-Dhahiriya was founded by the Mamluk sultan Baybars (r.
+1260–1277), whose regnal title was 'al-Dhahir'.
+The modern village was refounded after the 16th century.

-In the various Ottoman census in the sixteenth century, Darusiyya was noted as located in the nahiya of Halil.
-In the 932 AH/1525-1526 CE census, the villagers also cultivated the fields at Bayt Hawran.
-In 961/1553-1554, it was reported as derelict, while in 970/1562-1563 and 1005/1596-1597, it was reported as a village.
+Ottoman period

-In 1838, Edward Robinson noted edh-Dhoheriyeh as a Muslim village, located southwest of el-Khalil.
+In 1838, Edward Robinson noted ad-Dhahiriya was a village located southwest of Hebron.
 Robinson further remarked: "A castle or fortress apparently once stood here; the remains of a square tower are still to be seen, now used as a dwelling; and the door-ways of many hovels are of hewn stone with arches.
 It would seem to have been one of the line of small fortresses, which apparently once existed all along the southern border of Palestine.
 The village contains, according to the government census, one hundred full-grown men; of whom thirty-eight had been taken at three separate times for the Egyptian army.
 Though half in ruins, it is yet rich in flocks and herds, and has at least hundred camels.
 The inhabitants are Hudhr, or townsmen; and belonging to the party called Keis.
 Most of the villagers in this quarter are of this party; as well as some of the Bedawin."